mqnfred/dustr/README.md

 ## TODO

-### Implementation

- - Find equivalent dart type for usize/isize/char
- - Implement type behaviors for vec, ...

 ### Bugs

  - Fix leaking of returned strings when not inside struct/enum
  - Fix leaking of returned options when not inside struct/enum

+### Features

+ - Find equivalent dart type for usize/isize/char

 ### Testing